 Affecting around 7.5 million Americans, including children, psoriasis is one of the most common chronic skin conditions.
 If you’re experiencing symptoms of psoriasis, including red patches and silvery scales, you can receive effective treatment solutions at Seacoast Dermatology, PLLC.
-With locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire, you have a clinic nearby to get the psoriasis treatment you need.
+With locations in Exeter, Portsmouth, and Dover, New Hampshire, you have a clinic nearby to get the psoriasis treatment you need.
 Click the online scheduler to book your psoriasis appointment, or call any of their state-of-the-art clinic locations.

 Psoriasis is a unique dermatological condition that impacts the production of skin cells.
 Normally, skin cells have a lifespan of about 28 days before they shed away.
 This makes room for newer underlying cells to rise to the surface.